Jarette/MDS_Clustering_NBC_HWC/README.md

   - After entering responses for all prompts the script then begins to produce results in the form of a variety of graphs and xlsx files containing statistical data.

-  ### NOTE:
-  - For the prompt in this script, the only error checking/text normalization performed is converting all inputs into lowercase.
-If the user were to misspell or enter responses outside those considered by the script, the script would error or produce incorrect results.

 ### Sample Results
   - Example of output graphs: